peaBerberian/peaberberian.github.io/apps/README.md

     - The `getVersion` function, which returns the current version of the desktop OS.

+    - The `closeApp` function, allowing to close the current application.

     - Optionally, there may be the `dependencies` asked for the App in the `AppInfo.json` file (e.g. asking for the `settings` dependency will provide